Panhandle-Cookie-Bytes/FLL-Fall-2025-Unearthed/README.md

-# Fall-2024-Submerged
+# Fall-2025-Unearthed
-Base robot, missions, and materials for the Fall 2024 FLL Season "Submerged".
+Base robot, missions, and materials for the Fall 2025 FLL Season "Unearthedd".

 # FLL Team 24277
 ##  Introduction

 We are not "giving away solutions" here.
-If you are looking for mission solutions, you'll just have to figure them out yourself :) [Read our statement on the FLL "Discovery" core value here.](https://github.com/FLL-Team-24277/Fall-2024-Submerged/blob/main/help/discovery.md)
+If you are looking for mission solutions, you'll just have to figure them out yourself :) [Read our statement on the FLL "Discovery" core value here.](https://github.com/FLL-Team-24277/Fall-2025-Unearthed/blob/main/help/discovery.md)

 The instructions below will get team members up and running for FLL in a team collaboration environment using [pybricks libraries](https://github.com/pybricks), writing programs with Visual Studio Code, and using git/github for version control.
 The instructions are not perfect, and you will probably have some troubleshooting and adjustments along the way.